mamift/redbean4laravel4/README.md

 to your Laravel service provider's array in app.php inside the config/ folder, so RedBeanPHP is setup using Laravel's database settings (inside database.php).

 Because RedBeanPHP also includes it's own facade class ("R"), there is no need to add anything into the alias array.

+### Troubleshooting

+This packages uses PSR-4 autoloading; if you are using Laravel 4.1, chances are in your composer.json you are only using classmap loading.
+When running *composer dump* (or composer *dump-autoload*), you may notice that you receive errors pertaining to 'Mamift\Redbean4Laravel4\Redbean4Laravel4ServiceProvider' no longer being found.

+This error message can be resolved by running *php artisan optimize*.
+This shouldn't be required for Laravel 4.2.

 ### Usage